 The NHAA is regularly contacted for interviews both for general media articles about CM and for responses to current trends and media stories.

 The NHAA has always upheld the highest levels of education and training for the profession.
 Our educational standards and Course Accreditation System (CAS) were developed in conjunction with leading training institutions and are regularly reviewed and updated.
 Our Board includes an Examiners subcommittee who work with training institutions, Government and industry reference groups and other bodies to develop and promote these standards across Australia.
 We also work hard to continually inform practitioners with the latest updates and teachings from around the world.
 We do this via:

 Every three years since 1992 the NHAA has run an International Conference that brings together the best and most inspiring international and Australian speakers on every aspect of herbal medicine and related topics.
 Held in a different Australian state each time and frequently attended by over 400 delegates, these are stimulating and enlightening for speakers and delegates alike.
 Due to the success of these conferences they will be held every two years from 2013.

 The Australian Journal of Herbal Medicine is regarded as one of the leading clinically relevant, peer reviewed journals of herbal medicine.
 Published quarterly since 1989, it is a valuable source of knowledge for practitioners and students.

-For more information go to Australian Journal of Herbal Medicine
+For more information go to Australian Journal of Herbal and Naturopathic Medicine

 In each year between international conferences, the NHAA hosts a seminar tour throughout major cities in Australia with prominent invited speakers presenting on herbal topics.
 These seminars are a useful and enjoyable way of keeping up to date, and are very popular with practitioners and students nationwide